Egg Color Genetics

 That said, the pea comb gene and the blue eggs are two different genes, so they don’t always have to come together.
 However, because both the pea comb genes and blue egg genes are dominant, it takes a while to get white eggs, or single comb crosses when you start mating with pure breeds.

 Some chickens are olive eggers and lay greenish eggs.
 These eggs are blue eggs with a coating of dark brown pigment.
 The blue color is found all through the shell, which is evident if you look at the inside of the eggs.
 The combination of the blue shell and brown coating turns the outside of the egg green.

-Some breeds, like the Croad Langshans, are known for their plum-colored eggs.
+Some breeds, like the Croad Langshans, are known for their plum-colored and purple eggs.
 Sometimes you can also see the purple shine on the eggs of olive eggers.

-The pink color is coming from the bloom that covers the eggs.
+The pink color comes from the bloom that covers the eggs.
 The bloom, or cuticle, is a protective cover that lays on the surface of the egg to protect it.
-It’s the eggs’ last coating when the eggshell is completed in the shell gland.
+It’s the egg’s last coating when the eggshell is completed in the shell gland.
 It prevents bacteria from entering the egg, which is the primary reason you should not wash your eggs.